 5) MECHANICAL HARD DISK DRIVES (HDD)

-Even though the connectors and technologies of the hard disks (PATA, SCSI, SATA) have changed over the years, the 3.5″ and 2.5″ hard drives have endured the test of time, even evolved to what we know as “external hard disks”.
+Even though the connectors and technologies of the hard disks have changed over the years, the standard sizes of 3.5″ and 2.5″ remained the same; We can even buy “hard disk enclosures” and turn the hard disks into external drives these days.

 7) M.2 SSD